TheOdinProject/curriculum/javascript/index.md

 ## Additional Helpful Stuff

-This is a catch-all section for helpful resources.
+This is a catch-all section for helpful resources like libraries, regular expressions, page loading, Local Storage in the browser and security.

 ### Points to Ponder